SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 per dtype/tile config, autotuned — following burn's published multiplatform-matmul techniques and the TFJS/ORT WebGPU kernel designs, not a naive shader); buffer-limit handling, readback ergonomics;
 `wasm32` build of marquetry-core + browser smoke test.
-*Exit: parity suite green on Vulkan (AMD) and Metal-via-wgpu; a demo training loop runs in a browser.*
+*Exit: parity suite green on Vulkan (AMD) and Metal-via-wgpu; a wasm32 build of marquetry-core (rayon disabled) gates CI; a demo training loop runs in a browser, exercising async readback and the documented error paths for buffer limits and unsupported dtypes (e.g., f64 on wgpu).*

 **Phase 8 — Ecosystem features & 1.0.**
-Model archive (`.mq`) format vN+1 over the Rust graph, ONNX export adapted (stays in Python, introspecting the Rust graph), classic ML (trees / random forest / SVM) re-implemented in Rust, docs refresh (per roadmap), benchmark publication.
+Model archive (`.mq`) format vN+1 over the Rust graph — checkpoints are device-portable: parameter bytes are identical regardless of the producing device, so train-on-GPU → load-on-CPU round-trips bitwise (computation parity stays tolerance-based) — ONNX export adapted (stays in Python, introspecting the Rust graph), classic ML (trees / random forest / SVM) re-implemented in Rust, docs refresh (per roadmap), benchmark publication.
 *Exit: v1.0.0 — Rust engine at full feature parity, Metal + CUDA + wgpu shipped, wheels (abi3 + cp31Xt, abi3t when toolchain allows) on PyPI.*

-**Cross-cutting (all phases):** benchmark suite tracked in CI — target ≥10× v0.3 pure-Python on CPU training workloads and same-order-of-magnitude as NumPy for elementwise ops; performance regressions gate merges once baselines exist.
+**Cross-cutting (all phases):** benchmark suite tracked in CI.
+The Phase 0 benchmark harness defines the named workloads: training (Fashion-MNIST MLP/CNN, LSTM curve forecast — the existing samples) and microbenchmarks (elementwise / reduction / GEMM across a size sweep, including small-tensor sizes where FFI overhead dominates).
+The headline targets — ≥10× v0.3 pure-Python on CPU training, same order of magnitude as NumPy for large-array elementwise ops — are directional until first baselines are measured; at that point concrete per-workload thresholds are pinned in the benchmark config and regressions against them gate merges.
+No vs-vendor GEMM target applies to the native GPU backends (their GEMM *is* the vendor library); the wgpu GEMM generator is tracked as a ratio against the native backends on the same hardware.

 ---